dell/terraform-provider-ome/docs/resources/device_action.md

 # Option 3 (shown below): From Terraform 1.2, one can use the replace-triggered-by lifecycle method
 #     https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#replace_triggered_by

+# In below example, changing the string firmware_v1 to firmware_v2 will rerun the action
 resource "terraform_data" "devices_firmware" {
   input = "firmware_v1"
 }